oscarludick/decorator-pttrn-ts/README.md

 }
 ```

-Then we have a Hero-Gear-Decorator or wrapper.
+Then we have a HeroGearDecorator or wrapper.

 ```ts
 export abstract class HeroGearDecorator extends Hero {